-- A. It is unlawful for any person to sell, offer for sale, barter, give away, keep, own, harbor or purchase any wild animal, as defined in Title 50 of the Code of Federal Regulations or any other law or regulation; or which is otherwise a dangerous animal or a nuisance as defined in this title. - B. The prohibitions of subsection A of this section shall not apply to a person, animal shelter, zoological park, veterinary hospital, 501(c)(3) animal welfare shelter, public laboratory, circus, sideshow, amusement show, or facility for education or scientific research if such organizations are otherwise licensed or permitted as provided in this title, and such animals are restrained or confined in such a manner as to prevent their escape and/or injury to the public.
+- A. It is unlawful for any person to sell, offer for sale, barter, give away, keep, own, harbor or purchase any wild animal, as defined in Title 50 of the Code of Federal Regulations or any other law or regulation; or which is otherwise a dangerous animal or a nuisance as defined in this title.
+A person who violates this section shall be subject to a Class B misdemeanor or felony as permitted by state law. - B. The prohibitions of subsection A of this section shall not apply to a person, animal shelter, zoological park, veterinary hospital, 501(c) (3) animal welfare shelter, public laboratory, circus, sideshow, amusement show, or facility for education or scientific research if such organizations are otherwise licensed or permitted as provided in this title, and such animals are restrained or confined in such a manner as to prevent their escape and/or injury to the public.

-8.06.200 Attacks by animals (Renumbered from Chapter 8.04.180)
+8.06.200 Attacks by animals

-- A. It is unlawful for the owner or person having care, custody, or control of any animal to allow such animal to attack, chase, harass, intimidate by barking or baring of teeth, growl, bite, shake or tear with the teeth; or approach in an apparent attitude of attack; or any aggressive behavior towards any human, domesticated animal, any species of hoofed wildlife protected by any law or ordinance, or any pet or companion animal. - B. The owner in violation of subsection A of this section shall be strictly liable for any violation of this section.
-A person guilty of violation of this section shall be subject to a misdemeanor or felony.
+A. It is unlawful for the owner or person having care, custody, or control of any animal to allow such animal to attack, chase, harass, intimidate by barking or baring of teeth, growl, bite, shake or tear with the teeth; or approach in an apparent attitude of attack; or any aggressive behavior towards any human, domesticated animal, any species of hoofed wildlife protected by any law or ordinance, or any pet or companion animal.

+- B. The owner in violation of subsection A of this section shall be strictly liable for any violation of this section.
+A person guilty of violation of this section shall be subject to a Class B misdemeanor under this ordinance or felony as permitted by state law.
 Each violation of this section shall be a separate offense.
 In addition to being subject to prosecution under subsection A of this section, the owner of such animal shall also be liable in damages to any person injured or to the owner of any animal(s) injured or destroyed thereby.
 Any penalty imposed as a result of prosecution of a person under subsection A of this section shall be in addition to any penalties or liabilities imposed upon such person by any other law or ordinance. - C. The following may be considered in mitigating the penalties or damages, or in dismissing a charge brought under subsection A of this section: - 1.
-That the animal was properly confined on the premises; or

-- 2. That the animal was deliberately or maliciously provoked. - D. Any person may take protective action towards an animal, up to taking its life, while it is committing any of the acts specified in subsection A of this section to protect him/herself, or members of the public from any threat of death or personal injury then being posed by the animal.
+That the animal was properly confined on the premises; or - 2.
+That the animal was deliberately or maliciously provoked. - D. Any person may take reasonable defensive measures against an animal, up to taking its life, while it is committing any of the acts specified in subsection A of this section to protect him/herself, or members of the public from any threat of death or personal injury then being posed by the animal.